AllenLuo9566/ECE285_Proj/README.md

 Getting Started
 ===============
 Load this dataset with pytorch using ImageFolder as the labels are specified by the folders names.
+If you wang to run the demo, go to https://1drv.ms/u/s!Au68m8RyvYVqiBlCPUTXuaawe5UH to get the 'VGG16_food_101_true_dataset.h5' and put it in the same folder with demo.ipynb.
+Besides, you need to unzip 'food-101 demo.zip' and put it in the same folder with demo.ipynb.

 Code organization
 =================

 demo.ipynb                   --     Run a demo of our code
+food-101 demo.zip            --     Small dataset containing 8 images for demo
 assets/Dataset.ipynb         --     The dataset we used
 code/googlenet.ipynb         --     Code of GoogLeNet model
 code/VGG_16.ipynb            --     Code of VGG-16 model